Please note the parking and driving regulations in place throughout campus. If you have any questions, please contact Campus Safety at ext. 6300.

-- Henderson Parking Lot and the Upper Parking Lot near the PAC are "Commuter Parking" areas.
+- The Upper Parking Lot near the PAC is designated "Commuter Parking."

-- No vehicles are to pass the "Yellow Zone" in the lower parking lot behind Ziegler Hall onto the patio area of Ziegler Hall.
+- No vehicles are to pass the "Yellow Zone" in the lower parking lot behind Stone Hall onto the patio area of Stone Hall.

 Vehicles may be ticketed for the following reasons:

 - Parked in a handicapped, visitor or reserved area without appropriate permit